M-earnest/GitHub_practice/_sources/content/github_tutorial.md

 Back in GitKraken:
 - In the left panel, click Remote → Add Remote
 - Name it origin (conventional default)
-- Paste the GitHub URL, confir
+- Paste the GitHub URL, confirm

 <figure>